kitesi/music/README.md

 1. The track must be longer than 30 seconds.
 2. The track has been played for at least half its duration, or for 4 minutes (whichever occurs earlier.)

 To get started first make an api account and application on [last.fm](https://www.last.fm/api/account/create).
 You then need to create a file (".lastfm-credentials") in your cache directory.
-Your cache directory is determined by Go below:

--   On Unix systems, it returns `$XDG_CACHE_HOME` as specified by https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html if non-empty, else $HOME/.cache.
--   On Darwin, it returns `$HOME/Library/Caches`
--   On Windows, it returns `%LocalAppData%`
--   On Plan 9, it returns `$home/lib/cache`

 In that file you should store your api_key and your api_secret:

 ```